oks-erm/booking/README.md

 Solution: raise an Error if a response is None, so it falls under the exception.

 #2 - If by mistake "£" symbol gets entered into requesting email input, even if is deleted and the correct "@" symbol is entered instead, the program throws `UnicodeDecodeError`.
+In UTF-8, the pound sign is encoded as two bytes: `0xc2 0xa3`, for some reason it is interpreted the way that each byte is mapped to a character instead, the following happens:

+0xc2 displays as Â
+0xa3 displays as £

+So here's `0xc2` that we have in the error.

 ![](readme/error.png)

-Oddly, if delete "£" and a preceding character and continue entering a valid email, everything is fine.
+If you delete "£" and a preceding character and continue entering a valid email, everything is fine.

 ## Unit testing